kbrsh/blog/src/posts/centering-in-css.md

 ### Table

-Using a table view will need a little more work than flexbox, but will support many more browsers.
-Including IE 6 and up! 👌
+Using a table view will need a little more work than flexbox, but will support many more browsers; this includes IE 6 and up!

 Say you have the following HTML: